1984 New York City Subway shooting: Verdict and post-verdict appeal

 Goetz was acquitted of the attempted-murder and first-degree-assault charges and convicted of criminal possession of a weapon in the third degree for carrying a loaded, unlicensed weapon in a public place.
 (Note: The jury found that Goetz lacked the specific intent to commit attempted murder, never technically reaching the justification question; however, because intent was not seriously challenged at trial, subsequent analyses postulated that the jury had effectively incorporated self-defense into the intent analysis.)
-Goetz was originally sentenced to 6 months in jail, 1 year's psychiatric treatment, five years' probation, 200 hours community service, and a $5,000 fine.
-But Goetz appealed the conviction and sentence.
+Goetz was originally sentenced to six months in jail, one year's psychiatric treatment, five years' probation, 200 hours of community service, and a $5,000 fine.
+Goetz appealed the conviction and sentence.
 As to the conviction, Goetz argued that the judge's jury instructions improperly discouraged jury nullification; the appellate division and New York Court of Appeals rejected that argument.
 As to the sentence, Goetz argued that the state's gun laws required, at minimum, a one-year sentence.
-(Under New York's then-existing law, a defendant sentenced to 6 months would have been required to serve, at minimum, 90 days, while a defendant sentenced to 1 year would be eligible for release after 60 days.)
+(Under New York's then-existing law, a defendant sentenced to six months would have been required to serve, at minimum, 90 days, while a defendant sentenced to one year would be eligible for release after 60 days.)
 On this point, the appellate court agreed, overturning the sentence.
-On remand, Judge Crane sentenced Goetz to 1-year incarceration and a $5,000 fine.
-Goetz ultimately served 8 months, receiving credit for good behavior.
+On remand, Judge Crane sentenced Goetz to one-year incarceration and a $5,000 fine.
+Goetz ultimately served eight months, receiving credit for good behavior.